Allied Warships

 History

 HMS Vandal (Lt.
-John Stirling Bridger, RN) was wrecked off Kilbrennan Sound, Lochranza, Clyde on 24 February 1943 while working up, cause unknown.
-On 22 February 1943 she left the depot ship Forth, on Holy Loch, to carry out a three-day exercise in the Clyde, which was to include a deep dive on the 24th.
+John Stirling Bridger, RN) was sunk in Kilbrennan Sound, Loch Ranza, Clyde on 24 February 1943 while working up.
+On 22 February 1943 she left the depot ship HMS Forth, in Holy Loch, to carry out a three-day exercise in the Clyde area, which was to include a deep dive on the 24th.
 During the exercise the submarine was under no obligation to communicate with her base and no alarm was felt when she did not do so.

-On 24 February 1943 Vandal was observed leaving her anchorage just north of the Isle of Arran.
+On 24 February 1943 HMS Vandal was observed leaving her anchorage just north of the Isle of Arran abuot 0830 hours.
 This was the last seen of her.
-She was rediscovered December 1994.
-War Grave 1995.
-More on the ships loss on this website (offsite link).
+The wreck was found in December 1994 and declared a War Grave in 1995.

 Commands listed for HMS Vandal (P 64)